PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/image-settings-list.md

 ## Image Settings table properties

 - **Checkboxes** - each image setting can be checkboxed separately, if there is a need of Bulk Actions executions with certain image setting.
 By default, there is nothing selected.
-- **ID** - specific digital value to describe the image setting unique operator.
+- **ID** - value to describe the image setting unique operator.
 By default they are arranged automatically.
 - **Name** - specific image setting value names.
 By default they are installed automatically.
-- **Width** - specific image setting value, describing the width of the image in pixels.
+- **Width** - describing the width of the image in pixels.
-- **Height** - specific image setting value, describing the height of the image in pixels.
+- **Height** - describing the height of the image in pixels.
-- **Products** - specific image setting value, indicating the enabled checkbox or the disabled cross operator, which can be clickable.
+- **Products** - indicating the enabled checkbox or the disabled cross operator, which can be clickable.
 Clicking these operators can toggle the enabling and disabling functionality directly from listing page.
-- **Categories** - specific image setting value, indicating the enabled checkbox or the disabled cross operator, which can be clickable.
+- **Categories** - indicating the enabled checkbox or the disabled cross operator, which can be clickable.
 Clicking these operators can toggle the enabling and disabling functionality directly from listing page.
-- **Brands** - specific image setting value, indicating the enabled checkbox or the disabled cross operator, which can be clickable.
+- **Brands** - indicating the enabled checkbox or the disabled cross operator, which can be clickable.
 Clicking these operators can toggle the enabling and disabling functionality directly from listing page.
-- **Suppliers** - specific image setting value, indicating the enabled checkbox or the disabled cross operator, which can be clickable.
+- **Suppliers** - indicating the enabled checkbox or the disabled cross operator, which can be clickable.
 Clicking these operators can toggle the enabling and disabling functionality directly from listing page.
-- **Stores** - specific image setting value, indicating the enabled checkbox or the disabled cross operator, which can be clickable.
+- **Stores** - indicating the enabled checkbox or the disabled cross operator, which can be clickable.
 Clicking these operators can toggle the enabling and disabling functionality directly from listing page.

 ## Image Settings table Filtering and UI elements